andersfylling/disgord/CONTRIBUTING.md

 Remember to run go fmt to properly format your code and add unit tests if you provide new content.
 Benchmarks are also welcome as we can use these in future decisions (!).

 ### Tests
 Make them readable.
-Tests that is for the public interface of Disgord, should be placed in the test sub-pkg, you can also do integration tests here against the Discord API.
-Tests for unexported or very specific/local behaviour, can be placed in the disgord pkg directly.
+Tests that is for the public interface of Disgord, should be placed in a file with _integration_test suffix (also remember the integration build tag!).

 ### Pull Requests
 If your PR is not ready yet, make it a Draft.